 TL;DR

-• Lower TTL a week before the move.
+- Lower TTL a week before the move.
 Build and verify on the new host before flipping DNS.
 Keep the old host running for 7 days.

-• Pick on fit: Vercel/Netlify for Next.js, WP Engine/Kinsta for serious WordPress, Hostinger/SiteGround for cost, Cloudflare Pages for static.
+- Pick on fit: Vercel/Netlify for Next.js, WP Engine/Kinsta for serious WordPress, Hostinger/SiteGround for cost, Cloudflare Pages for static.

 Hosting migrations have a bad reputation.
-Most of that reputation is earned because the people running them under-plan and then have a very bad Saturday.
+Most of that reputation is earned, because the people running them under-plan and then have a very bad Saturday.

-This guide walks through how to do it without drama: why you would move in the first place, which providers make sense in 2026, the exact DNS cutover sequence, and the five mistakes that cause most of the "my site went down for 6 hours" stories.
+This guide walks through how I do it without drama: why you would move in the first place, which providers make sense in 2026, the exact DNS cutover sequence, and the five mistakes that cause most of the "my site went down for 6 hours" stories.

 Good reasons to migrate